MamdouhSar/unity3d-server/README.md

         */
     });
 ```
-This function is used to send the conversation ID to the socket.io so that it initialize a private web socket between the two users.
+This function is used to send the conversation ID to the socket.io so that it initializes a private web socket between the two users.

-TODO:
+#####TODO:
 * Push Notification API
 * Socket.IO Test